iroxusux/DemoMLEBot/README.md

 - season stats to get pretty html/css images!

 ## Setup
+Note: at this very moment, this setup is meant to run locally on a machine.
+This will run in a command console.
+If you close the console, the bot goes down.

   1. Download the .zip file from github: https://github.com/iroxusux/DemoMLEBot/
   2. Install python 3.11 from python.org: